gvwilson/sdxpy/src/layout/index.md

 [% inc file="render.py" keep="draw" %]

-To teach each kind of cell how to render itself, we have to derive a new class from each of the ones we have and give the new class a `render` method with the same [%i "signature" %].
+To teach each kind of cell to render itself, we derive new classes from the ones we have and give each of those new classes a `render` method with the same [%i "signature" %].
-Since Python supports [%i "multiple inheritance" %], we can do this with a [%g mixin_class "mixin class" %] ([%f layout-mixin %]):
+Since Python supports [%i "multiple inheritance" %], we can do this with a [%g mixin_class "mixin class" %] ([%f layout-mixin %]).
+The `Renderable` mixin is:

+[% inc file="rendered.py" keep="render" %]

+Using it,
+the new cell classes are simply:

-[% inc file="rendered.py" %]
+[% inc file="rendered.py" keep="derive" %]

 [% figure
    slug="layout-mixin"